Chilterns Event Information

 Race Numbers

 You will need to know your race number in order to collect your race pack.
-Race numbers will be released and uploaded here on Thursday 16 April.
+You can find your race number on the Start List.

 Kayak Timeslots